Skip to main content Skip to complementary content

 2. Find the CSP entry you want to edit, click More, and select Edit.

-3. In the dialog, change the CSP entry options as wanted.
+3. Change the CSP options as needed.

 4. Click Save.

-Deleting a Content Security Policy entry
+Deleting a CSP entry

 Do the following: